gairik99/reactProfile-setup/README.md

+# React Native

-# React Navtive
+#  Android Photo Crop App using React Native

-#  A Linktree Application

 ## Overview
-A modern Linktree alternative built with React + Vite, featuring dynamic link management, customizable themes, and click analytics

 🚀 Features
 User can take photo or select photo from gallery